dribnet/purvs/README.md

 ## PS4

-This is my star layout enhanced with varying self made flare images added.
-The blur effect on each star is something I thought was too important to the visuals to leave out.
-The ellipse bases have switch to a rare occurrence as well, with some star bases being orange/pinkish coloured.

-Sometimes there is a bug with the images not loading, however after refreshing the page they seem to return.
+The first layer of zoom detail was added at zoom level of 3 or higher.
+The detail features white rings circulating the outside of the star.
+This is an abstract way of showing information such as orbits.

+The standard amount of rings is two, but the possibility for a single ring, three rings, and even four rings is available.
+The spacing between the rings is also based on noise so each star will have unique orbits around them.

+I have run into a slight clipping effect that happens on some star rings the closer you get.
+Sometimes this is an issue with odd visuals, but additionally sometimes it produces very interesting visuals on the rings with various arcs of different lengths.
+I spent some time trying to fix it with no success, but I do not think it is too big of an issue.